-Indian Prairie School District discourages absences for doctor and dental appointments during the school day and encourages parents to make such appointments after school and/or on weekends.
-The school Administrators will gladly provide a letter for your doctor confirming our policy.
-Any absences due to doctor or dental appointments must be confirmed by a note from the doctor or dentist.
-These absences will be used in reported total student absences.
+Indian Prairie School District discourages absences for doctor and dental appointments during the school day and encourages parent(s)/guardian(s) to make every effort to schedule appointments after school and/or on weekends/days off.
+A doctor's note may be required if absences become excessive.
+These absences will be included in total student absences.